simolus3/drift/docs/pages/docs/Other engines/web.md

 | Safari (_tested version 16.2_) | Good (slightly slower) | Good (slightly slower) |
 | Safari Technology Preview _(tested 172 (17.0))_ | Full | Good |

-Firefox does not support IndexedDB and the FileSystem Access API in private tabs, so drift needs to fall back to an in-memory database in that case.
+Firefox currently doesn't support the FileSystem Access API in private browsing windows (IndexedDB is supported from version 115).
+So drift will fall back to an IndexedDb-based or an in-memory database in private tabs.

 In Chrome on Android, shared workers aren't supported.
 So if the [headers](#additional-headers) required for the preferred API are missing, there unfortunately is no way to prevent data races between tabs,